 A detailed Action Plan has been developed to support the implementation of the Strategy (Table 6.1).
-Given the COVID-19 response and stimulus provided to support local businesses, the Action Plan is scheduled for implementation in the 2021-22 financial year.
+Given the COVID-19 response and stimulus provided to support local businesses, the Action Plan is scheduled for implementation in the 2020-21 financial year.
 Parts of this Action Plan contribute to the current response to COVID-19.

-Over the next six-twelve months, the recovery of the local tourism sector and broader economy will be the focus of this Strategy, which will include the following actions:
+Over the coming year, the recovery of the local tourism sector and broader economy will be the focus of this Strategy, which will include the following actions: